sburrel/AIDL2019_PROJECT_SBD/Readme.md

 #### Architecture 2 during testing or inference

 ![Architecture 2 during testing or inference](https://github.com/sburrel/AIDL2019_PROJECT_SBD/blob/master/Figures/Architecture2_test.png?raw=true)
-To obtain the threshold, we first compute all the cosine similarities for the pairs of images in the validation test and extract the 5 percentile for same identities pairs of images and  the 95 percentile for different identities pairs of images.
+To obtain the threshold, first all the cosine similarities for the pairs of images in the validation test  are computed.
+From them, the 5 percentile for same identities pairs of images and  the 95 percentile for different identities pairs of images are extrected.
 Second, we calculate the threshold (with only one decimal precision) between the 5 percentile for same identities pairs of images and 95 percentile for different identities pairs of images.
 To obtain the threshold with the second and the third decimal precision, we iterate between the threshold obtained previously plus/minus half of its precision with increments of one unit of the new precision.
 For more clarity, the sniped code is included bellow.

 ```javascript
 import numpy as np